Ein Stück: Tschechien

 by authors Tomáš Ráliš, Hana D. Lehečková, David Košťák, translated from Czech into German by Maira Neubert, Barbora Schnelle, Martina Lisa

-Henning Bochert lives in Berlin as an author, translator for English and German, dramaturge and lecturer.
+Henning Bochert lives in Berlin and is an author, translator for English and German, dramaturg and lecturer.
 After studying acting, he has run a translation agency for over 25 years, is involved with Drama Panorama: Forum für Übersetzung und Theater e.
-V., among others, writes about theatre and literature and translates film, theatre literature, prose and other, most recently Die Rose im Sand, Geschichten von Susan Glaspell, published by Dörlemann Verlag. www.bochert.com and www.henningbochert.de.
+V., writes about theatre and literature, and translates film, theatre literature, prose and other genres, most recently Die Rose im Sand, stories by Susan Glaspell, published by Dörlemann Verlag. www.bochert.com and www.henningbochert.de.

 Alberto Afferni studied Slavic Studies at the Humboldt University in Berlin and has been working at the Schaubühne am Lehniner Platz in Berlin since the 2023/24 season.
 Before studying in Berlin, he studied Modern Philology at the Università Statale degli Studi di Torino.
 In his bachelor’s thesis, he translated poems by LGBTQI+ authors from Russian and German into Italian.